brandonroberts/analog-supabase-ssr/README.md

-# analog-supabase-ssr
+# Analog + Angular + Supabase SSR

-This is an example application that uses [Supabase](https://supabase.com) for authentication, database access, and SSR.
+This is an example application that uses Analog, Angular, and [Supabase](https://supabase.com) for authentication, database access, and SSR.

 ## Setup